quizlet/hammock/ADVANCED.md

 # Passing through to the original behavior

-In order to pass through to the original function behavior within the mock callback, throw the `PassthroughException`:
+In order to pass through to the original function behavior within the mock callback, throw the `PassThroughException`:

 ```hack
 square(2) === 4; // true